SysKitTeam/docs-monitor/how-to/users/add-users-manually.md

 4. Change **Security – Role** to **Administrator** and click **OK**.

 {% hint style="info" %}
-A new security group will be added as soon as the first user from it is connected to the computer and recognized by SysKit Monitor.
-It is not possible to add anyone manually to the group, SysKit Monitor will do it automatically.
+A new security group will be added as soon as the first user from it is connected to the computer and recognized by Syskit Monitor.
+It is not possible to add anyone manually to the group, Syskit Monitor will do it automatically.
 Also, now you can give Administrator role to the whole group.
 {% endhint %}

 See [Add Users from Active Directory](add-users-from-active-directory.md) to learn more.